 1.1.
 Wall Footings

-In the case of the heavy load structures, the wall spread step by step till the foundation level is reached.
+In the case of heavy-load structures, the wall spreads step by step till the foundation level is reached.
 In the case of step footing, the area of the wall is increased to transmit the load on the larger area of soil.

 1.2.
 Isolated Footing

 The isolated footing is used to support the individual and columns.
-Isolated footing either be stepped footing or have a projection in the concrete base.
+Isolated footing either be stepped footing or has a projection in the concrete base.

 1.3.
 Combined Footing

-The condition which should be fulfilled in this type of footing is that the centre of gravity of the column loads and the centroid of the footing should coincide.
+The condition that should be fulfilled in this type of footing is that the center of gravity of the column loads and the centroid of the footing should coincide.

 The rectangular combined footing is used when the loads on the two columns are equal.
 The trapezoidal combined footing is used when the lots on the two columns are unequal.